 the act of shunting;

-- Surgery[~ + object] to change the direction of the flow of a fluid by means of a shunt.
+- to divert blood or other fluid by means of a shunt.

 Rail Transporta railroad switch.

-Surgerya channel through which a bodily fluid is sent off from its normal path by surgical connection or by insertion of an artificial tube.
+Surgery[Surg.]a channel through which blood or other bodily fluid is diverted from its normal path by surgical reconstruction or by a synthetic tube.

 Electricity[Elect.]being, having, or operating by means of a shunt:a shunt circuit; a shunt generator.